 The event will be held in English, admission is free.
-The presentations will be followed by a Q&A session and a small reception.
-To participate onsite, please register via email to forum@dijtokyo.org.
-To participate online, please register via our website.
+A presentation and roundtable will be followed by a Q&A session and a small reception.
+To participate please register via email to forum@dijtokyo.org.
 This is a public event.
-Please be aware that audiovisual recordings may be made, stored, and published during and after the event.
+Please be aware that audio-visual recordings may be made, stored, and published during and after the event.

-Deutsches Institut für Japanstudien - German Institute for Japanese Studies Jochi Kioizaka Bld.
-2F, 7-1 Kioicho, Chiyoda-ku, Tokyo 102-0094 Tel: 03 3222 5198, Fax: 03 3222 5420
+Deutsches Institut für Japanstudien - German Institute for Japanese Studies

+Jochi Kioizaka Bld.
+2F, 7-1 Kioicho, Chiyoda-ku, Tokyo 102-0094

+Tel: 03 3222 5198, Fax: 03 3222 5420